zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

              original query name.
            * An [RCODE Name] of "NoError".
            * The AA flag is set.
-       10. If the *Auth Addr Records In Child* set does not contain any name/IP pairs with name server name as name, then add name server name to the set, unless it already exists.
-       11. If the *Auth Addr Records In Child* set both contains name server name as name only and as part of name/IP pairs, then remove the single name.

 12. If the *Child Zone NS* set is empty then output *[CS05_CHILD_ZONE_LAME]* with the IP addresses from the *Child NS IPs* set and exit these procedures.